St. John's Red Storm head coach Rick Pitino directs his...

 St. John's Red Storm head coach Rick Pitino directs his team during a timeout against Quinnipiac on Nov.
 9, 2024.
 Credit: Kathleen Malone-Van Dyke

-New Mexico coach Richard Pitino plans on being his father’s adversary on Sunday.
+New Mexico coach Richard Pitino plans on being his father’s adversary on Sunday afternoon.
 He has no intention of being his successor at St. John’s whenever his father, Hall of Famer Rick Pitino, retires.

-Rick Pitino suggested in February – possibly tongue-in-cheek – that he’d like to see Richard replace him when he leaves St. John’s.
-The Lobos coach dispelled that notion Friday before his team comes east to face the 22nd-ranked Red Storm in a noon matchup at Madison Square Garden.
+Rick Pitino suggested in February — possibly tongue-in-cheek — that he’d like to see Richard replace him when he leaves St. John’s.
+Richard Pitino dispelled that notion on Friday as his team prepared to travel east for a noon matchup against the 22nd-ranked Red Storm at Madison Square Garden.

-The meeting between St. John’s (3-0) and New Mexico (3-0) will be the fourth time the Pitinos have gone against each other.
-The elder Pitino was at Louisville when he won the first two meetings, against his son’s teams from Florida International and Minnesota.
-Richard and the Lobos got one back against his father’s Iona team in late 2022.
+Sunday’s game is being held to benefit the Tunnel to Towers Foundation, which helps first responders and catastrophically injured members of the U.S. Armed Forces.
+The meeting between St. John’s (3-0) and New Mexico (3-0) will be the fourth time the Pitinos have faced each other.
+The elder Pitino was at Louisville when he won the first two meetings against his son’s teams from Florida International and Minnesota.
+Richard and the Lobos got one back against Rick’s Iona team in 2022.

 Richard Pitino said that when his father was given the opportunity to move from Iona to St. John’s, he felt it was a great fit because “he’s a New Yorker.”

-Rick Pitino, 72, has side-stepped questions about how much longer he intends to coach.
-His son was asked Friday and sounded like a person who can’t envision it.
+Rick Pitino has sidestepped questions about how much longer he intends to coach.
+His son was asked Friday and sounded like a person who can’t envision it ending.

 “He’s 72 years old and the way that he lives his life and the way that he coaches, it’s inspiring,” he said.
 “He’s never complaining.
 He knows that coaching keeps him young, keeps him busy, and I think that he wants to do that as long as he’s healthy.
 He is healthy [and] I know he’s really enjoying it and I don’t see him slowing down anytime soon.”